oscarvanderheide/TrustRegionReflective.jl/README.md

 # TrustRegionReflective.jl

 A Julia implementation of the Trust Region Reflective algorithm for solving bound-constrained nonlinear least-squares problems.
+See [Algorithm](ALGORITHM.md) for a multi-level explanation of the algorithm.

 ## Features
 - Implements the Trust Region Reflective algorithm.
 - Supports bound constraints on variables.
-- All the functions are - I think - type stable - which allows the solver to be used with, for example, `CuArrays` from the `CUDA.jl`.
+- All the functions are type stable - which allows the solver to be used with, for example, `CuArrays` from the `CUDA.jl`.
 - Ideally this solver becomes part of, say, [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl).
 I don't have time myself to make this happen though.

 ## Acknowledgments